bright-dev/Bright-lite/README.rst

 ReactorFacility to a Bright-lite FuelfabFacility.
 The *in_commods* field of the Bright-lite reactor should include all of the fuel fabrication facilities that the reactor can be connected to.

-Currently there are only two blending modes available in Bright-lite.
+Currently there are two blending modes available in Bright-lite.
 These modes are described by a target-constraint pairing.
 The two available pairs currently are:

 1) Burnup - Criticality: The blender will create a fuel that meets a target burnup when criticality is equal to the given constraint.
 This set of constraints only requires a non negative number to be entered into the *target_burnup* field.